Click to go HOME

 Remembers up to 500 numbers on magnetic tape, without the need for external cards as used in the 660 and 2660 series card dialers.

-(B&W scan courtesy of Wayne Merit)
+(B&W scan courtesy of Wayne Merit.
+Used with permission.)

 WE 1500 with directory